The Foundational Five | The 5 Supplements For Every Body

 Supplements are supposed to do just that…supplement, or complement a good diet.

-You might look at the actual products I use and recommend, and think, “Jeez, those are more expensive than what I buy at Target, Walmart, or GNC.”
+You might look at the actual products we use and recommend, and think, “Jeez, those are more expensive than what I buy at Target, Walmart, or GNC.”

 They are more expensive.
 Or, the other way I put it is this: